Configuring Management User Accounts

 50

-Read-only to all Web pages, except security-related pages (including the Local Users table) which are blocked to this user.
+Read-only to all Web pages, except security-related pages (including Local Users table and Configuration Wizard) which are blocked to this user.

 Access to only the CLI's Basic User mode.